Afghanistan’s neighbors watch warily as Taliban completes its dramatic takeover

 India, which does not share a land border with Afghanistan, has a small refugee population from the country.
 But in recent days, dozens of Afghans have arrived on commercial flights, including Ahmad Khan, 28, who landed in New Delhi last week with six members of his family.

 An English teacher in Kabul, Khan said a female cousin had been abducted by Taliban militants in Badakhshan province, in the country’s northeast, three weeks ago.
-Scared and worried for the fate of his mother and sisters under Taliban, Khan applied for a tourist visa to India, which allows a three month stay.
+Scared and worried for the fate of his mother and sisters under the Taliban, Khan applied for a tourist visa to India, which allows a three month stay.

 “I don’t know if India will allow us to stay on,” Khan said.
 “But my family is not safe in Afghanistan.
 I don’t know what we will do.”